Kythadrin/magebit/README.md

   3. How to launch project?

 ## About project
-  This project is a test task for Maghebit and consists of two pages.
+  This project is a test task for Magebit and consists of two pages.
   1. The first page is a subscription form. the user enters his email and agrees to the terms, after which a notification about a successful subscription is displayed and the entered email is saved to the database along with the date of the subscription.
   2. The second page is administrator page.
 He includes viewing all subscribers with the ability to search by email, sort by date and email, and filter by mail domain.
 It is also possible to delete a record from the table and export the table to CSV.